Constructing linear bicategories: Introduction

-We are of course using the fact that both $\ZZP$ and $\ZZP^{op}$ are not just semirings with the above structures, but are in fact {\it quantales}.
-We are thus following the program of {\it monoidal topology} as described in \cite{MT}.
+We are of course using the fact that both $\ZZP$ and $\mathbb{Z}_\infty^{op}$ are not just semirings with the above structures, but are in fact {\it quantales}.
+We are thus following the program of {\it monoidal topology} as described in \cite{Hofmann_Seal_Tholen_2014}. \\

-The current project began with the observation that the two compositions described above are related by a {\it linear distribution} in the sense of \cite{BCST} and in fact determine a locally posetal linear bicategory in the sense of Cockett, Koslowski and Seely \cite{CKS}.
-On the other hand, we have the observation that \ZZP\ with the above operations is a Girard quantale \cite{Yet,Ros1} and the two structures are related by the Girard duality.
-Our first result is that the category \QRel\ is a locally posetal linear bicategory whenever $Q$ is a Girard quantale.
-It is furthermore closed in the sense that each 1-cell has a linear adjunct.
-We also show that, for $Q$ a unital quantale, \QRel\ is a {\em Girard quantaloid}, i.e. a quantaloid with linear logic-like duality, if and only if $Q$ is a Girard quantale.
-Following Rosenthal \cite{Ros2}, given a Girard quantaloid \cQ, we introduce a bicategory whose 0-cells are \cQ-cats (defined below), whose 1-cells are bimodules and 2-cells are pointwise inequalities.
-We show that this is a Girard quantaloid and furthermore demonstrate that \cQ\ is Girard if and only if \QMod\ is Girard.
-Similar results hold for the sub-bicategory of monads in \cQ.
+The current project began with the observation that the two compositions described above are related by a {\it linear distribution} and in fact determine a locally posetal linear bicategory.
+On the other hand, we have the observation that \ZZP\ with the above operations is a Girard quantale, as investigated by \cite{Yetter_1990, Rosenthal_1990} and the two structures are related by the Girard duality. \\

-We then introduce the quantale analogue of linearly distributive categories which we call {\em \LD-quantales}.
-All Girard quantales are \LD\ and we prove that \LD-quantales lead to linear bicategories.
-Analogously we introduce the notion of linear quantaloid, and develop similar results at this level.
+We first introduce the quantale analogue of linearly distributive categories, and the quantaloidal analogue of linear bicategories, in Section \ref{LDquantales_linearquantaloids}, which we call {\em \LD-quantales} and {\em linear quantaloids} respectively.
+These definitions will underlie most of our main results.
+All Girard quantales are \LD-quantales and all Girard quantaloids are linear quantaloids. \\